 Stonehollow Inc. 154 Overbrook Drive Stamford, CT.
 06906

-For the last fifteen years he has produced & hosted his weekly radio show “Around the House with Steve Gladstone.”
-Sat. mornings 8-10 on WGCH 1490 AM and on the internet at http://www.wgch.com.
+For the last twenty years he has produced & hosted his weekly radio show “Around the House with Steve Gladstone.”

 Naoki Hirabayashi, ACI is a CT licensed ASHI home inspector servicing the Fairfield and New Haven counties.
 Naoki has worked with Steve over the past 6 years first as an apprentice and then as a licensed home inspector and now as an Ashi certified inspector.
 He specializing in residential home inspections, providing detailed reports.
 With a strong focus on servicing the customer and providing the information to make an educated decision in regards to the property purchase.

-Of course, we carry insurance to cover errors and omissions, and liability insurance in case something becomes damaged at the inspection.
+Of course, we carry insurance to cover errors and omissions, and general liability insurance in case something becomes damaged at the inspection.
+Stonehollow carries a workman’s comp policy for all of its employees.
 All inspections are performed with written contracts that specifically explain the scope and limitations of the inspection.
-The contract can be faxed or e-mailed to you on request, before the inspection.
+The contract will be e-mailed to you before the inspection.
 All inspections are performed in accordance with the Code of Ethics and the Standard of Practice of the American Society of Home Inspectors and CT or NY Standards.